taataa/tapspace/docs/api/v2/index.md

 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis).[findAffineAncestor](#tapspacecomponentsbasisfindaffineancestor)(el)

 Find the nearest affine element, if any.
-Travels DOM towards root and tests each element for affine properties until one is found.
+Travels DOM towards document root and tests each element along the way for affine properties until one is found or the document root is reached.

 **Example:**
 ```